A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Introduction

-This paper adopts dynamic programming (DP) as the main underlying methodology and central idea to cope with the complexity of reality.
-Also, because of its employment, in previous works, for both the optimization problems described above, it naturally arises as the unifying approach (see, for instance, \cite{Pashkevich, Dolgui, Guigue10, Gao, FerrentinoJMR} for redundancy resolution, and \cite{Shin86, Singh, Kaserer19, Kaserer20} for trajectory planning).
-Dynamic programming is extremely flexible in the accommodation of arbitrary constraints and objective functions and, compatibly with the available planning time, can guarantee global optimality \cite{Guigue09}.
-When applied to real systems, it well describes the constraints at hand and no conservative hypotheses are necessary.
-With respect to other numerical techniques, it allows for deeper insights of the optimal solution, such as the visualization of the null-space associated with redundancy and of the phase-plane trajectory, that are key aspects to assess feasibility and optimality.
+In all the offline planning applications that motivate this work, although the environment where the robot operates is structured, static, known or partially known, not all the formulations of the optimization problem can capture the complexity of the real system and some show greater flexibility than others.
+This paper adopts discrete dynamic programming (DDP) as the main underlying methodology and central idea to cope with the complexity of reality.
+Also, because of its employment, in previous works, for both the optimization problems described above, it naturally arises as the unifying approach (see, for instance, \cite{Pashkevich, Dolgui, Guigue10, Gao, FerrentinoJMR} for redundancy resolution, and \cite{Shin86, Singh87, Kaserer19, Kaserer20} for trajectory planning).
+DDP is extremely flexible in the accommodation of arbitrary constraints and objective functions and, compatibly with the available planning time, can achieve the global optimum.
+When applied to real systems, its formulation can well describe the constraints at hand and no conservative hypotheses are necessary.
+The computational complexity of DDP is square with the cardinality of the discrete sets defining the feasible search space \cite{FerrentinoJMR}.
+However, the more constraints are defined in the problem formulation (which is the typical case of real systems), the more states are excluded from the search.
+Therefore, differently from several other numerical optimization methods, e.g., those based on the Newton's method, where more constraints make the search of the optimum cumbersome, in DDP they are beneficial to reducing the computation time.

-The problem is formalized in a discrete state space, where the redundancy dimension is parametrized with a minimal representation and combined with the pseudo-velocity (time derivative of the arc length) dimension.
-The DP setting is thus transformed into a graph search problem where the admissible inputs are only those driving the system towards states in the graph.
-We include kineto-dynamic constraints and formalize them in a way that graph nodes become unreachable when they are violated.
-The problem is then solved through approximate DP.
-These matters are addressed in Section \ref{sec:problem_formulation}.
-The algorithmic implementation of our methodology is presented in Section \ref{sec:algorithm}, while its effectiveness is discussed in Section \ref{sec:experiments} through experiments on a real 7 degrees of freedom (DOF) robotic manipulator.
-Here, a comparison is made with an algorithm from \cite{Chiacchio90}, that performs redundancy resolution and time parametrization in two separate stages.
-Section \ref{sec:conclusions} concludes our work and sketches some ideas for further developments.